tildeee/slack-cli-reflection/individual-reflection.md

 Answer the following comprehension questions **within this file.** Write your answer next to the line that says "Answer:".

+**At the end of this reflection, don't forget to commit and push your answers.
+Otherwise, instructors won't be able to see your work.**

 ### `GET` Request Review

 1. Describe a GET request that your project makes, and the high-level description of what it does